On Insoluble Transitive Subgroups in the Holomorph of a Finite Soluble Group: Statement of the main results

 Our main result on Conjecture \ref{main-conj} is the following.

-\begin{theorem} \ \begin{itemize} \item[(i)] Let $(G,N)$ be a minimal counterexample to Conjecture \ref{main-conj}.
-Then every maximal normal subgroup of $N$ has index $2$, and $G$ has a soluble normal subgroup $K$ such that $G/K \cong \GL_3(2)$, the simple group of order $168$. \item[(ii)] More generally, if $(G,N)$ is weakly minimal counterexample to Conjecture \ref{main-conj} then every maximal normal subgroup of $N$ has index $2$, and $G$ has a soluble normal subgroup $K$ such that, for some $r \geq 1$ and some transitive soluble subgroup $H$ of the symmetric group $S_r$, we have
+\begin{theorem} \ Let $(G,N)$ be a minimal counterexample to Conjecture \ref{main-conj}.
+Then every maximal normal subgroup of $N$ has index $2$, and $G$ has a soluble normal subgroup $K$ such that, for some $r \geq 1$ and some transitive soluble subgroup $H$ of the symmetric group $S_r$, we have